-Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring 3.4-21 Domestic Cat Predation The Home Owner's Association shall distribute to new residents informational resources on domestic cat predation on wildlife and methods to prevent such predation.
-These recommendations may include, but are not limited to: Encouraging cat owners to keep cats indoor as possible; Encouraging all residents to remove domestic cat attractants such as outdoor food bowls and uncovered trash; Affixing bells to collars; Having cats spayed or neutered to prevent establishment of feral colonies; and Ensuring backyard bird feeders are not accessible to cats.
-HOA shall prepare educational materials to provide to future homeowners prior to occupancy.
-Ongoing implementation of this mitigation shall be handled by the HOA.
-Applicant County 3.5 Cultural Resources 3.5-1 Avoid Historical and Archaeological Resources, Apply Appropriate Mitigation Phase 1 and Future Phase General Provisions All of the identified cultural resource sites shall be avoided during project construction, development, and operation activities.
+4.0 Mitigation Monitoring and Reporting Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring 3.4-21 Domestic Cat Predation The Home Owner's Association shall distribute to new residents informational resources on domestic cat predation on wildlife and methods to prevent such predation.
+These recommendations may include, but are not limited to: ational resources materials to provide to future Applicant County Encouraging cat owners to keep cats indoor as possible; Encouraging all residents to remove domestic cat attractants such as outdoor food bowls and uncovered trash; HOĂ.
+Affixing bells to collars; Having cats spayed or neutered to prevent establishment of feral colonies; and Ensuring backyard bird feeders are not accessible to cats.
+3.5 Cultural Resources 3.5-1 Avoid Historical and Archaeological Resources, Apply Appropriate Mitigation Phase 1 and Future Phase General Provisions All of the identified cultural resource sites shall be avoided during project construction, development, and operation activities.
 A shapefile database shall be transmitted to the Applicant and included in the final contract with the construction contractor to ensure that cultural resource locations are avoided.
 Each site shall be added to subdivision maps, and any residential properties that include cultural resources shall be deed restricted to avoid construction on or immediately adjacent to the resource.
 This shall be accomplished by establishing a buffer of 50 feet around the perimeter of the site and erecting a semi-permanent fence that will remain in place throughout construction.
 The fence shall be installed with a qualified archaeologist and tribal monitor in attendance, and shall determine the established buffer for the location.
 The buffer can be reduced or modified to accommodate sensitive environmental conditions, based on the assessment of the qualified archaeologist and tribal monitor or cultural advisor (see Mitigation Measure 3.5-2).
-Applicant County If construction will encroach closer than 50 feet, a qualified archaeological and tribal monitor shall be retained to monitor those activities.
+The applicant shall implement surveys, avoidance and monitoring as described in Mitigation Measure 3.5-1.
+The applicant shall include all of these requirements in construction contracts.
+(Use Permit COA) The applicant will delineate areas as described in Mitigation Measure 3.5-1 for deed restrictions on all final maps.
+(TM COA) Applicant County If construction will encroach closer than 50 feet, a qualified archaeological and tribal monitor shall be retained to monitor those activities.
 Should cultural resources be uncovered within the buffer, all construction in the in the immediate area shall halt until the find can be assessed for NRHP/CRHR eligibility in accordance with current professional standards using minimization measures and the provisions of the Unanticipated Discoveries Plan developed in compliance with Mitigation Measure 3.5-2.
 Phase 1 Site-Specific Avoidance Strategies Site P-17-425 shall be incorporated into proposed buffer zones for wetlands or oak woodlands.
 Should ground-disturbing work be required within 50 feet of either site, a qualified professional archaeologist shall be retained to monitor construction activities.
 If site elements are discovered during monitoring, the archaeologist, in consultation with Middletown Rancheria, then the archeologist shall design an appropriate mitigation plan in consultation with Middletown Rancheria.